ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: Merged TeacherProfile and StudentProfile to show based on isTeacher of stylist.
 Added Hours to stylist.
 (Currently you cannot add hours to it.)

 - Abdi: Made isTeacher and teacherCode so that we can distinguish teachers from students in stylist.
 Adding a teacher list like studentList page that shows all students.

+4/22/2022

+- Cleveland: Made it so that teachers dont show up on studentlist, styled index and scrollbar (currently you cannot scroll in signup), working on allowing a student to add hours

+- Abdi: Client list additions and styling